 "Speaking with one voice" is one of the most important tenets of the League.
-The national League is responsible for determining strategies and action policies that ensure that the League's message on national issues is consistent throughout the country.
+The national League is responsible for determining strategies and action policies that ensure that the League's messages around issues on the national stage are consistent throughout the country.
 Similarly, state Leagues are responsible for a consistent state message, and local Leagues must cooperate with one another to ensure that regional issues are addressed in a manner consistent with neighboring Leagues.
+As per the LWV Member Rights and Responsibilities Policy, members must not make statements on behalf of LWV or purport to represent LWV through any public medium, including online media, unless specifically authorized to do so by their state or local League or LWVUS.
 Typically, the president of the national, state, or local League is the only person who speaks for the League in an official capacity, unless another person has been designated as the official spokesperson on a specific issue.
-This may be a League expert, a senior staff person, or a former board member.
-The key is that this designation is explicitly made by the appropriate Board.
+Designation of a spokesperson is explicitly made by the appropriate board.
 This helps to ensure that the League speaks with one voice, which is essential for our effectiveness as an advocacy and lobbying organization.